Essays for the Acquisitive Mind

 My Dropbox is full of archived projects, abandoned code, and dormant websites that were great ideas that never went farther than a few customers.

 At least I wasn’t alone.
-Every message board, every discussion thread, every forum that talks about starting a business is overwhelmed with questions about what business, idea, or app someone should pursue.
+Every message board, every discussion thread, and every forum that talks about starting a business is overwhelmed with questions about what business, idea, or app someone should pursue.

 All of my failed projects were quiet failures; none of these business ideas even got off the ground far enough to make even the slightest ripple across the ocean of commerce.